Saltford Environment Group

 Carefully designed and implemented, the station would be a positive asset for our village.
 Speaking before the event, Chris Warren, the station campaign leader said: "I am delighted that the consultation event is taking place.
 This is one more step forward towards the re-opening of the station.
 It would be crazy for half-hourly Metro West services to pass through Saltford without stopping".

-B&NES are seeking views on how often residents might use the station, how they would get there (e.g. walk, bus, cycle, or drive) and what approach should be taken to manage vehicles wishing to park at the station.
+B&NES were seeking views on how often residents might use the station, how they would get there (e.g. walk, bus, cycle, or drive) and what approach should be taken to manage vehicles wishing to park at the station.

 B&NES have published the exhibition panels on their website at www.bathnes.gov.uk/services/parking-and-travel/transport-plans-and-policies/saltford-railway-station.
+An online version of the questionnaire for submission by Saltford's residents was available until the submission deadline of 26 March 2014.

 SEG's information sheet making the case for re-opening Saltford station and answering key questions/concerns can be downloaded here (word doc, opens in new window):